Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 ### Steps:

 - Clone the Repository.
-- Install foreman with `npm i -g foreman`.
-- On the project folder run `npm install`.
+- On the project folder run `yarn install`.
-- Run `npm run build` to build the React Assets.
+- Run `yarn build` to build the React Assets.
-- Run `npm start`.
+- Run `yarn start`.
-- To build the binaries run `npm run dist {package to create}`.
+- To build the binaries run `yarn dist {package to create}`.